DONATE NOW

 During the first year of seminary formation, among some of the activities we did, one was especially interesting.
 We went to Derekabad, an Oblate mission station.
 It is a desert area where the Oblates have built a beautiful grotto there..
 The work of these brothers in the grotto was inspiring to me.

-Another event that touched me was to participate in a priestly ordination of a brother in the congregation, the first ordination I had ever attended.
+Another event that touched me was participating in a priestly ordination of a brother of the congregation, the first ordination I had ever attended.
 This celebration really strengthened my vocation as well.

 In Sri Lanka

-In 1998, I was able to start studying philosophy and then I was sent to Sri Lanka for my pre-novitiate and novitiate, another beautiful experience of internationality.
+In 1998, I was able to begin studying philosophy and then I was sent to Sri Lanka for my pre-novitiate and novitiate, another beautiful experience of internationality.

 I made my first vows in 2003.
 After returning to Pakistan, I completed my theological studies at the National Catholic Institute of Theology.
 I made my final vows on August 22, 2008 and was ordained a priest on August 22, 2008. deacon the next day.